 There are two ways to invest in renewable energy: either by buying the equities or bonds of the electricity or utility companies supplying the energy, or of the companies making components for the equipment that is needed to create power.
-This can be done through strategies such as the RobecoSAM Smart Energy and Smart Mobility funds, which specifically target this sector.
+This can be done through strategies such as the RobecoSAM Smart Energy and Smart Mobility strategy, which specifically target this sector.

 There are five principal sources of renewable energy: